jswithalex/BACE_Summer_2015/week1/outline.md

   + HTML is a tree-like, nested structure
   + turning CSS styles off and on with JavaScript
+    + toggling hidden

 ####  Functions

 The high-level view of a JavaScript program:

   + division of a problem into smaller problems
-  + twitter analysis example: connect to server, perform search query, store data, apply algorithm to data
+  + twitter analysis example: connect to server, perform search query, store data, apply algorithm to data, present results
   + each step in the twitter analysis should be a function
   + functions work well for this
   + all Javascript code happens in a function